Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 <!-- ![HSM Perimeter Detect](../HSM-PD-perimter.png) -->

 Perimeter Detect provides two additional layers of physical security that can be used to detect when the perimeter of your device is breached.
 This is an important feature when devices are deployed in the field, unattended or in high risk environments.

-SCM includes two independent Perimeter Loops that can be configured to meet different applications.
+The SCM includes two independent Perimeter Loops that can be configured to meet different applications.

 ![HSM Perimeter Detect](../SCM-perim-detect-cable.png)

 When a Perimeter Loop is breached, SCM can be configured (at time of binding) to respond with different "Actions", depending upon your security policy.

 ### Connecting Perimeter Loop Circuits

+When used in conjunction with the Zymbit SCM I/O motherboard, the first perimeter loop connects to the four switches on the bottom of the motherboard; the second perimeter loop is accessible off the two pins labeled `Perimeter` on the bottom of the motherboard.

-SCM Alpha provides four pin connector to interface to perimeter circuits 1 and 2, as well as a Perimeter Detect Cable attached for demo purposes.
+Alternatively, the SCM has a four pin connector to interface to perimeter circuits 1 and 2.
+Zymbit can provide an optional Perimeter Detect Cable as shown above for demo purposes.
 Removing and re-attaching the yellow and blue wires can be used to simulate perimeter events.

 ### Electrical Circuit